Sterling Plaza: History

 Construction was completed in 1929.
 It was designed by the architectural team John and Donald Parkinson in the Art Deco style.
 With seven stories, it is 32 m high.

 It was built for the California National Bank of Beverly Hills.
 As a result, it was first known as the California Bank Building.
 The building was completed just before the Wall Street crash.
 It was later acquired by Louis B. Mayer, the head of MGM.

 In the 1990s, the building was acquired by Donald Sterling and renamed the Sterling Plaza.
 In 1976, he leased the California Bank Building on Wilshire Boulevard in Beverly Hills, and renamed it Sterling Plaza.
-The Art Deco landmark was built in 1930 by MGM cofounder Louis B. Mayer.
 In 2000, Sports Illustrated senior writer Franz Lidz revealed that Sterling had a 99-year lease with the Mayer estate that required him to pay a relatively small annual fee and 15% of any rental income, which was why Sterling had remained the sole tenant.
 "With no other tenant," Lidz reported, "the Mayer estate faces another 75 years with virtually no income from its Sterling Plaza property.
 By sitting and waiting, Sterling may force a fire sale."